 In addition to city-wide policies, reducing air pollution within the home also led to health benefits.
 In Nigeria, families who had clean cook stoves that reduced indoor air pollution during a nine-month pregnancy term saw higher birthweights, greater gestational age at delivery, and less perinatal mortality.

 The report also examines the impact of environmental policies economically.
-It highlights that 25 years after enactment of the Clean Air Act, the U.S. EPA estimated that the health benefits exceeded the cost by 32:1, saving 2 trillion dollars, and has been heralded as one of the most effective public health policies of all time in the United States.
+It highlights that 25 years after the enactment of the Clean Air Act, the U.S. EPA estimated that the health benefits exceeded the cost by 32:1, saving 2 trillion dollars, and has been heralded as one of the most effective public health policies of all time in the United States.
 Emissions of the major pollutants (particulate matter [PM], sulfur oxides, nitrogen oxides, carbon monoxide, volatile organic compounds, and lead) were reduced by 73 percent between 1990 and 2015 while the U.S. gross domestic product grew by more than 250 percent.

 Given these findings, Dr. Schraufnagel has hope.
 “Air pollution is largely an avoidable health risk that affects everyone.
 Urban growth, expanding industrialization, global warming, and new knowledge of the harm of air pollution raise the degree of urgency for pollution control and stress the consequences of inaction,” he says.
 “Fortunately, reducing air pollution can result in prompt and substantial health gains.
 Sweeping policies affecting a whole country can reduce all-cause mortality within weeks.
 Local programs, such as reducing traffic, have also promptly improved many health measures.”